U.S. firefighters in final push for healthcare as wildfires surge | Politics

 U.S. firefighters in final push for healthcare as wildfires surge

-The bill would create a presumption that certain illnesses are caused by firefighters' jobs, making it easier for them to get medical treatment and compensation, which many say can take years to receive - and often comes too late.
-"The stars are aligned," U.S. Rep. Salud Carbajal, a Democrat from California and the bill's chief sponsor, told the Thomson Reuters Foundation, as the House of Representatives prepared to vote on the bill on Wednesday.
+The bill, which the House of Representatives passed by 288 votes to 131, would create a presumption that certain illnesses are caused by firefighters' jobs, making it easier for them to get medical treatment and compensation, which many say can take years to receive - and often comes too late.
+"The stars are aligned," U.S. Rep. Salud Carbajal, a Democrat from California and the bill's chief sponsor, told the Thomson Reuters Foundation ahead of the vote.

 * House vote comes after 20-plus year effort to secure legislation * Firefighter health care claims spotlighted as drought hikes risk

-* "Stars are aligned," says bill sponsor Rep. Carbajal By David Sherfinski
+* "Stars are aligned," says bill sponsor Rep. Carbajal (Updates with House debate and vote) By David Sherfinski

-WASHINGTON, May 11 (Thomson Reuters Foundation) - As drought-fueled wildfires https://news.trust.org/packages/fires-and-drought surge, U.S. firefighters risking their lives on the frontline hope that a vote in Congress this week will break decades of logjam over access to health care.
-The bill would create a presumption that certain illnesses are caused by firefighters' jobs, making it easier for them to get medical treatment and compensation, which many say can take years to receive - and often comes too late.
+WASHINGTON, May 11 (Thomson Reuters Foundation) - As drought-fueled wildfires https://news.trust.org/packages/fires-and-drought surge, U.S. firefighters risking their lives on the frontline hope that a bill passed in Congress on Wednesday will help break decades of logjam over access to health care.
+The bill, which the House of Representatives passed by 288 votes to 131, would create a presumption that certain illnesses are caused by firefighters' jobs, making it easier for them to get medical treatment and compensation, which many say can take years to receive - and often comes too late.

-"The stars are aligned," U.S. Rep. Salud Carbajal, a Democrat from California and the bill's chief sponsor, told the Thomson Reuters Foundation, as the House of Representatives prepared to vote on the bill on Wednesday.
+"The stars are aligned," U.S. Rep. Salud Carbajal, a Democrat from California and the bill's chief sponsor, told the Thomson Reuters Foundation ahead of the vote.
 "I'm cautiously optimistic that we're going to get this over the finish line and signed by the president," he said, adding that the Senate is planning to take up a version of the bill in committee within the next few weeks.

 As climate change drives more frequent wildfires https://www.youtube.com/watch?v=4937L2QIwrU, firefighters for federal agencies face a growing risk of work-related injury and illness, including breathing problems, falls and heat exhaustion.
 A Thomson Reuters Foundation investigation https://longreads.trust.org/item/USA-firefighters-climate-frontlines-broken-health-system found that firefighters can face painstaking, years-long battles to get treatment, with some resorting to crowdfunding sites such as GoFundMe to pay for their healthcare expenses.